 Women come to the clinic with one problem, and end up swinging to the other side of the pendulum.
 It not only affects their breast health, but sometimes baby’s weight gain, as well, and can take quite an emotional toll on mom.
-Worrying about the “perfect” milk production is something many American moms face in this fast-paced society.
+Worrying about the “perfect” milk production is something many mums face in this fast-paced society.

 Moral of the Story

 When adjusting your milk supply, low and slow is the goal.
 You’re never going to increase your supply overnight, nor is it a healthy approach.
 On the contrary, decreasing your milk supply can take time and patience.
 Using a cautious and slow approach allows your breasts and hormones to remain in sync.

 The Art of Breastfeeding